-When the Ethics Officer becomes aware of a situation where it would be advisable for an employee to be excused from a particular work assignment or reassigned to another Bank unit, he shall issue the appropriate recommendations to the General Manager of the Human Resources Department.
-The General Manager of the Human Resources Department shall have the authority to accept, or decline to accept, such a recommendation.
-The General Manager of the Human Resources Department may also, at his own initiative, determine that a reassignment, excuse from duties and/or transfer of functions is advisable.
+When the Ethics Officer becomes aware of a situation where it would be advisable for an employee to be excused from a particular work assignment or reassigned to another Corporation unit, s/he shall issue the appropriate recommendations to the Chief Administration Officer.
+The Chief Administration Officer shall have the authority to accept, or decline to accept, such a recommendation.
+The Chief Administration Officer may also, at his/her own initiative, determine that a reassignment, excuse from duties and/or transfer of functions is advisable.